bbest31/smart-contracts/README.md

 3. Only Wallet 1 can be used to call the mintNFT function.
 4. Wallet 1 can't be the recipient of the mintNFT.

+### Using the marketplace contract

+You will need 4 wallets to test fully.
+1. BlockPass company wallet.
+2. Event organizer wallet.
+3. Attendee wallet A.
+4. Attendee wallet B.

+Steps to execute:

+1. Deploy BlockPass.sol using the BlockPass company wallet.
+2. Deploy BlockPassTicket.sol using the event organizer wallet.
+3. List the ticket contract on the marketplace using the event organizer wallet.
+4. Buy a ticket using the attendee wallet A.
+5. List a ticket for resale using the attendee wallet A.
+6. Buy the secondary sale ticket using the attendee wallet B.

 ## References
 * [How to build an NFT markeplace dApp on Ethereum or Optimism](https://trufflesuite.com/guides/nft-marketplace/#overview)